 - very clean when I arrive

-- large kitchen with a dining area
+- large kitchen with a dining area and living room

 - terrace with sun chairs, umbrella and table and chairs for dining alfresco